cfarison/data-science-work/challenges/c02-michelson-assignment.md

 **Observations**:

-  - There doesn’t seem to be a clear trend between distinctness and proximity to the real value, though as we noted before, readings with lower distinctness do seem to have a lower mean.
+  - There doesn’t seem to be a clear trend between distinctness and proximity to the real value (solid line), though as we noted before, readings with lower distinctness do seem to have a lower mean.
   - Most of the readings with low distinctness were taken on the same day.